 After leaving Ljubljana you cycle across a large area of marshland called the Ljubljansko Barje.
 Once an immense lake, the region is now home to a wide variety of waterfowl and other bird life.
+You have the option of visiting the picturesque Iški Vintgar gorge nature reserve.
 If it’s hot a swim break at the small freshwater lake may appeal.
 Just before Vrhnika you can stop at Bistra Castle to see an interesting exhibition of Marshal Tito’s automobiles.

 After breakfast visit the magnificent Postojna Caves on the outskirts of the town to experience an incredible underworld of cathedral-like caverns and chambers.
 Following your subterranean excursion we recommend a short detour to the remarkable Predjama Castle.
 This medieval fortress, which looks like it is growing out of a huge cave, used to be the home of a daring knight who’s noble tale has a rather unfortunate ending.
-The rest of the day’s ride, like yesterday’s, is a little hilly but the wonderful scenery and picturesque villages make it all very worthwhile. Štanjel, your overnight stop, is a charming medieval village perched on a hillside.
+The rest of the day’s ride, like yesterday’s, is a little hilly but the wonderful scenery and picturesque villages make it all worthwhile.
+You’ll spend the night in the hilltop village of Štanjel or the nearby village of Kodreti.

 Day 8: Štanjel – Lipica – Divača, 30 miles/48 kms

-Cycle along a pleasantly undulating valley passing through small villages to the botanical garden at Sezana.
-From here you cycle on to Lipica home to the famous Lipizzaner horses whose sleek white coats and skillful dressage have earned them world-wide fame.
-Visit the stud farm where you can watch the horses going through their paces and see them close-up in their stables.
+Cycle along a pleasantly undulating valley passing through small villages to the botanical garden at Sežana.
+From here you cycle on to Lipica, home to the famous Lipizzaner horses whose sleek white coats and skillful dressage have earned them world-wide fame.
+Visit the stud farm where you can watch the horses go through their paces and see them close-up in their stables.
 Afterwards, en-route to Divača, you may also want to stop at the excellent War Museum in Lokev.
 Spend the night in the town of Divača.

 Day 9: Divača – Muggia, 24 miles/38 kms

 Today’s cycle ride is easy and highly enjoyable as you follow a dedicated cycle path around the coastline to the beautiful, medieval town of Piran.
-On the way you will pass coastal villages and be treated to wonderful sea views.
-We recommend a small detour to delightful Portorož for a coffee and a stroll around before making a triumphant entrance into Piran for the final night of the holiday.
+On the way you will pass coastal villages and be treated to wonderful sea views, perhaps take an optional detour to the Seca salt pans.
+We recommend a visit to delightful Portorož for a coffee and a stroll around before making a triumphant entrance into Piran for the final night of the holiday.